risingwavelabs/risingwave-docs-legacy/cloud/about-faq.md

 ## Can I change the cluster plan?

 You cannot change the plan of a cluster after creating it.
 You can create a new cluster with the desired plan.

+## What to do if my free-tier cluster expired?

+Your data will be kept for an additional seven days.
+If you want to get a backup of your data, please contact us at cloud-support@risingwave-labs.com.